September 06, 2019

 Sporadic inclusion body myositis (sIBM) is an acquired progressive muscle disorder that becomes apparent during adulthood.
 The symptoms and progression of sIBM vary from one person to another.
-In most cases, sIBM is characterized by progressive weakness and degeneration (atrophy) of the muscles especially those of the arms and the legs. sIBM can progress to cause severe disability.
-The exact cause of the disorder is unknown and the muscle tissue of affected individuals shows both inflammatory and degenerative changes. sIBM is a complex disorder and, most likely, multiple factors including genetic, immunological and environmental ones in combination all play a role in its development.
+In most cases, sIBM is characterized by progressive weakness and degeneration (atrophy) of the muscles especially those of the arms and the legs. sIBM can progress to cause severe disability. sIBM is an autoimmune disease mediated by cytotoxic T cells, but the exact cause of the disorder is unknown. sIBM, like all autoimmune diseases, is a complex disorder and, most likely, multiple factors including genetic, immunological and environmental ones in combination all play a role in its development.

 The distribution, severity and progression of muscle weakness vary from one person to another.
-In some cases, sIBM may affect one arm or leg more than the other.
+In some patients, sIBM may affect one arm or leg more than the other.
 In most cases, the progression is very slow.
-Generally, the older a person is when the disorder develops, the more rapidly it progresses.
-The muscles of the thighs, wrists and fingers are usually affected more severely than other muscles.
-Many individuals with sIBM first present with a tendency to trip or fall because of muscle weakness affecting the large muscle of the thigh (quadriceps).
+The muscles of the anterior thighs (quadriceps) and wrist and finger flexors are usually affected more severely than other muscles.
+Many individuals with sIBM first present with a tendency to trip or fall or with difficulty with handgrip, or with difficulty swallowing.

 Weakness of the muscles below the knees can cause the toes to catch when walking or the foot to drop increasing an affected individual’s tendency to fall.
 Affected individuals may also have trouble walking up stairs and or rising from a sitting position.

 Difficulty swallowing (dysphagia) due to weakness of throat muscles may occur in individuals with sIBM.
 Dysphagia can potentially cause choking episodes.
-Facial muscle weakness occurs in some cases as well.
+Facial muscle weakness occurs in some patients as well.

 Muscle cramping, pain (myalgia) or tenderness do not usually occur, but has been reported.
 Although sIBM progresses slowly, it can eventually cause significant disability and many affected individuals eventually require an assistive device such as a cane, walker or wheelchair.

-The cause of sIBM is unknown and complex .
+The cause of sIBM is unknown and complex.
 Researchers believe multiple immunological, genetic and environmental factors and factors related to aging all play a role in the development of the disorder.
 Researchers have identified two distinct processes – one autoimmune and one degenerative – that occur in individuals with sIBM.
-It is possible that these processes may be closely related.
+It appears likely that autoimmunity drives the disease and accounts for the minor “degenerative” pathological changes seen in sIBM skeletal muscle.

 Numerous factors support that sIBM is an autoimmune disorder, especially the presence of certain inflammatory white blood cells in the muscle tissue of affected individuals.
 Autoimmune disorders occur when the body’s immune system mistakenly attacks healthy tissue.
 The inflammatory findings associated with sIBM led to it to be classified as an autoimmune inflammatory muscle disease along with other prominent inflammatory muscle diseases such as dermatomyositis and polymyositis.
-However, sIBM does not respond to conventional therapies normally used to treat autoimmune disorders suggesting that other factors play a critical role in the development of sIBM.
+The identification of an autoantigen (NT5C1A) has confirmed IBM’s status as an autoimmune disease.
+However, sIBM, like a number of other autorimmune diseases, has not responded to some of the conventional therapies normally used to treat autoimmune disorders suggesting that distinct factors account for its refractory nature.
+In particular, cytotoxic T cells in sIBM muscle are highly differentiated and their phenotype overlaps with those of T cells in T-cell large granular lymphocytic leukemia, a similarly refractory disease.

-In addition to the inflammatory process, researchers have determined that some muscle tissue of individuals with sIBM shows degenerative changes, especially muscle tissue that is not affected by the inflammatory process discussed above.
-Specifically, the muscle tissue of affected individuals contains numerous sub-cellular compartments called vacuoles.
+In addition to the inflammatory process, researchers have emphasized that some muscle tissue of individuals with sIBM shows degenerative changes.
+Specifically, the muscle tissue of affected individuals sometimes contains sub-cellular compartments called vacuoles.
 These compartments have been reported to contain abnormal clumps of many different proteins.
 These clumps, often called “inclusion bodies”, give the disorder its name.
 This significant degenerative component has led some researchers to argue that sIBM is primarily a degenerative muscle disorder and not an inflammatory one.
+However, these changes are seen in other refractory autoimmune diseases (e.g., Sjogren syndrome and primary biliary cholangigits) and appear to be reflective of chronic exposure of tissues to highly T cell rich inflammatory environments.

 Some individuals with sIBM may have a genetic predisposition that makes them more susceptible to developing sIBM.
 A genetic predisposition means that a person may carry a gene for a disease but it may not be expressed unless something in the environment triggers the disease.